dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 * Asked Dr. Heidary about how to proceed

 * [HEXAGONMI](#hexagonmi)
-	* Investigated the bug #29631 related with fill notch and fill holes in DblAttach
+	* Investigated the bug #29631 related with fill notch and fill holes in DblAttached
 	* Reviewed source codes from Shaharoz related with ShowUnfoldedFlanges
-	* Investigated the bug #29647 related with display of second part in DblAttach
+	* Investigated the bug #29647 related with display of second part in DblAttached
 	* Investigated the bug #29646 related with trim line generation

 ## 2021-04-14